Fourfold Argument

 These are explained as follows:

 - Cosmological Argument - If there was ever a point when nothing existed, nothing ever would have come into existence.
-But we know that the natural universe - time, matter, energy, and natural laws - exists.
+But the natural universe - time, matter, energy, and natural laws - exists.
 Therefore, either the natural universe is itself eternal, or it was created by a Necessary Being outside of the natural system

-- Comparative Religion - We can then use a reasoned study of comparative religion to determine the correct concept of God.
+- Comparative Religion - Someone can then use a reasoned study of comparative religion to determine the correct concept of God.
 This investigation yields that Christianity is unique amongst all world religions, in that it has two robust primary proofs:

 - Old Testament narrative, symbolism, and prophecy fulfilled in Jesus (article)